limegimlet/covid_dataviz/index.md

 <blockquote><b>UPDATE</b> Oct 26: You can now find out the incidence rate range for your commune from Geodes.
 This was added last week, but over the weekend they added the most useful ranges: 250-500, 500-1000, & 1000+.<br><br>See their map that is embedded below, for week ending Oct 22. <br>To see only the communes in the 1000+ range, click the colorscale below the map.</blockquote>

+Considering the tagline of this site, I'd say this map is primarily useful as a guideline of places to avoid **for now**.

+More on this below the map.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://geodes.santepubliquefrance.fr/#c=indicator&f=0&i=sg_iris_imp.ti&s=2020-10-16-2020-10-22&t=a01&view=map9" height="800" width="100%"></iframe>
 {% endraw %}

-After filtering to see only the 1000+ communes, here's what I noticed:
+After filtering to see only the 1000+ communes, here's what stood out for me:
-* there are no none in Paris or the petite couronne...yet.
+* in week ending Oct 22, there are none in Paris or the petite couronne...yet.
+That was a surprise at first, but when I thought about it, not so much.

-* biggest concentration is around Lyon - St Etienne - Grenoble (no surprise)
-* smaller concentration east of Strasbourg & north-west of Dijon; along Spanish border especially along Atlantic, and along Belgian border.
+Cities tend to have younger populations, who are also more likely by asymptomatic if infected.
+Since testing priority is for those symptomatic, the incidence rates could simply be missing those younger asymptomatics.

+Also, if you show the other levels too, it's clear that the more urbanized an area, the darker the blue.
+A notable exception: Bordeaux.

 * most revealing are the navy blue communes in the rural & relatively untouched departments of the mid- and north-west.

 Again, keep in mind testing bias: when a cluster is found, avid contact tracing means case numbers (and therefore incidence rates) skyrocket.
 It's not necessarily representative.